 In 2014, the first extended half-life recombinant factor VIII and IX products were approved in the U.S. With an improved bio-availability over their plasma-derived competitors, these products provided higher trough levels in hemophilia patients, allowing them to infuse the product less frequently, which enhanced the patients comfort, reducing their dependency on frequent factor infusions.
 The availability of these new recombinant products increased the number of products available for hemophilia A and B treatment, leading to price erosion of the less advanced products, including the plasma-derived, particularly outside the United States.

 In late 2017, Roche’s Hemlibra, a bi-specific monoclonal antibody, was approved by the FDA and the EMA (February 2018) for the treatment of hemophilia A patients with inhibitors antibodies to Factor VIII.
 In October 2018, Hemlibra was approved in the U.S. for the treatment of all hemophilia A patients.
-As it only requires one subcutaenous drug infusion weekly bi-weekly, or monthly, depending on the patients severity, it is expected to gain rapid acceptance, as suggested by its popularity in the first few months of its availability in the inhibitor sub-segment in the U.S. Nonetheless, Hemlibra will undoubtedly cause major shifts in hemophilia treatment in the next few years.
-In addition, gene therapy for hemophilia A and B is likely to be commercially available in the early 2020s, representing a “cure” for the disease after just one infusion.
+As it only requires one subcutaneous drug infusion weekly bi-weekly, or monthly, depending on the patients severity.
+Since then, it has gained rapid acceptance, affecting the entire factor VIII sales levels in the U.S. In addition, gene therapy for hemophilia A and B is likely to be commercially available in the early 2020s, representing a “cure” for the disease after just one infusion.
 The average durability of gene therapy treatment is still unknown, but indications are that it will last at least a few years and possibly more than a decade.
 Gene therapy will eventually cause a disruption in the marketplace for hemophilia treatment, though its uptake will be initially be slow and be restricted to adults severe patients at first.

 Recombinant albumin was only commercialized in Japan, and failed to gain significant market share because its prohibitive price and absence of clinical superiority compared to plasma-derived albumin.
 As a result, it was eventually withdrawn from the market and has not been re-introduced since.
+However, more recent efforts at recombinant albumin, including by using recombinant technology to produce human albumin in rice plants may result in new competition with plasma derived albumin.
 Non-plasma-based, non-biotech plasma volume replacement solutions, such as starches have been on the market for a number of decades at much lower prices than human albumin.
-While they represent valuable inexpensive alternatives for budget-constrained customers, their efficacy and particularly their safety do not match human albumin in most clinical indications.
+While they represent inexpensive alternatives for budget-constrained customers, their efficacy and particularly their safety do not match human albumin in many clinical indications.

 For more information…